asaelz/core-code-from-scratch-readme/README.md

 ```

 ## Week 2 Challenges (Thursday)
+### Remove All Exclamation Marks From The End Of Sentence
 *Exclamation marks series #2:
 Remove all exclamation marks from the end of sentence*
 ```html